CogentRedTester/mpv-file-browser/addons/README.md

 Replaces the user's home directory in the directory header with `~/`.

 **m3u-browser**
-Adds limitted support for m3u playlists
+Adds limitted support for m3u playlists.
+Requires that [mpv-read-file](https://github.com/CogentRedTester/mpv-read-file) be installed.

+**archive-browser**
+Adds support for archive formats like `zip` and `7z`

 **favourites**
 Implements a virtual directory of favourited files and folders.